Kwantigon/DataSpecificationNavigator_Experiment/README.md

 This repository contains the necessary files for the DataSpecificationNavigator experiment.

-You are given 3 questions in natural language.
+You are given 3 questions in natural language and a [data specification](https://tool.dataspecer.com/api/preview/en/index.html?iri=d51bc125-f2f7-484b-8a57-f8f2b7291d69) about tourist destinations.
 Your task is to write a SPARQL query for each of the given question.

 You can use a local [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/) instance to test your SPARQL queries against the provided dataset.
 The instructions for setting it up are [below](#setting-up-a-fuseki-instance).